 All of the Old Town is a Unesco heritage site, making tourism big business

 More than 400,000 visitors came in 2010, just over half of them Swiss.
-Of the foreign guests, the five most common nationalities were German, American, British, French and Italian.
+Of the foreign guests, the five most common nationalities were German, American, British, French, and Italian.

 Bern’s two gifts to the sweet-toothed world are Toblerone and Ovomaltine

 The triangular chocolate was invented by Theodor Tobler in 1908 and every piece is still made in Bern.
-Ovomaltine (known as Ovaltine in Britain) was created in 1904 by Dr Albert Wander, who mixed malt, egg, milk and cocoa.
+Ovomaltine (known as Ovaltine in Britain) was created in 1904 by Dr Albert Wander, who mixed malt, egg, milk, and cocoa.

 On 4 July 1954, Bern hosted the World Cup final

-West Germany’s 3–2 victory over the favourites, Hungary, is known as Das Wunder von Bern (Miracle of Bern).
+West Germany’s 3–2 victory over the favorites, Hungary, is known as Das Wunder von Bern (Miracle of Bern).
 The host stadium at Wankdorf was demolished in 2001 but the clock outside still shows the final score.

 That’s still a long way short of Andorra la Vella (1023m) and Madrid (667m).